mzachski/Shell/Project2/README.md

       - "github.com/jh125486/CSCE4600/Project2/builtins" changes to "github.com/CoolStudent123/CSCE4600/Project2/builtins"

 3. Start editing the `main.go` command switch (lines 57-64) and the package `builtins` with your chosen commands.

+This project is a shell with built in commands written in GO.
+I've add the following funcitons:
+1. mycat - shows the contents of a file
+2. mymkdir - makes a new directory
+3. mytouch - creates a new file
+4. my-ps - shows current processes
+5. my-pwd - prints current directory

+TO RUN:
+1. go build
+2. ./Project2.exe